syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Summary

-This section explains you how to show the summarizing information of grouped data and how to customize the format of the summary information in SfDataGrid.
+This section explains you how to show the summarizing information of grouped data and how to customize the format of the summary information in **SfDataGrid**.
-SfDataGrid displays the summaries for each Group using the CaptionSummaryRow.
+**SfDataGrid** displays the summaries for each Group using the CaptionSummaryRow.
 The CaptionSummaryRow carries the information about a particular Group like the Group name, number of items (records) in the Group, etc.
-SfDataGrid also supports setting custom GroupCaptionTextFormat for CaptionSummaryRows.
+**SfDataGrid** also supports setting custom GroupCaptionTextFormat for CaptionSummaryRows.
 By default the group caption text will be in the format "{ColumnName} : {Key} - {ItemsCount} Items".
 * ColumnName : Displays the grouped column name.

 * Key : Displays the group key value.